wso2/msf4j/msf4j-jar-parent/README.md

 # WSO2 Microservices Server - Parent POM for Microservices

-This parent POM file makes life easy for developers who write microservices using WSO2 MSS.
-The following example from the [stockquote-mss-deployable-jar](../samples/stockquote-mss-deployable-jar) microservice example, demonstrates how to quickly write a POM for your microservice using the msf4j-jar-parent POM.
+This parent POM file makes life easy for developers who write microservices using WSO2 MSF4J.
+The following example from the [stockquote-msf4j-deployable-jar](../samples/stockquote-msf4j-deployable-jar) microservice example, demonstrates how to quickly write a POM for your microservice using the msf4j-jar-parent POM.

 ```xml